choivan/CytoGene2D/README.md

 CytoGene2D
 ==========
 CytoGene2D is a 2D graphics framework, originally designed for easily building programs about learning cytogenetics.
-It ultilize GDI+ APIs for low level drawing.
+It ultilizes GDI+ APIs at low level for drawing.
 *Inspired by Cocos2d.*

 #Naming